Skip to main content

 If a component selects you for an Honors Program interview, you should comply with the component interview requirements regarding writing samples and other documents.

-Experienced attorneys should follow the application instructions for the position for which they apply, and submit resumes, letters of recommendation, writing samples or cover letters as directed by each vacancy announcement.
+Experienced attorneys should follow the application instructions and submit all materials as directed in the vacancy announcement.

 Once your application is submitted electronically, you will receive an e-mail message confirming the Department’s receipt of your application using the e-mail address you designated in your submitted application.